Staying Safe Around Utilities

 If you think you smell natural gas, immediately leave the location and call 911 or your local gas utility, from a safe distance outside the building.
 Do not use any electrical equipment that may cause a spark around the suspected leaking natural gas.

 Do not touch downed wires; call your electric utility immediately.
-If your electricity goes off, check your main breaker panel first.
-If it is still on, call your electric utility and report the outage.
-Watch for overhead electric lines when working at a residence, business, or on rural property.
-Ladders, poles, and tall machinery may come in contact with electric lines and cause serious injuries.
+If your electricity is not working, check your main breaker panel first.
+If the breaker is still on, call your electric utility and report the outage.
+Watch for overhead electric lines when working at a home, business, or rural property.
+Ladders, poles, and tall machinery that come in contact with electric lines could cause serious injuries.

-Many different kinds of utility services may be buried in the ground at your residence, business, or on rural properties.
-For your safety, Iowa law requires that you always call Iowa One Call at 811 or 800.292.8989 a minimum of two days (excluding Saturday, Sunday and legal holidays) in advance to schedule underground utility services to be located and marked before initiating any digging or excavating project.
+Many kinds of utility services could be buried in the ground at your home, business, or on rural property.
+For your safety, Iowa law requires that you always call Iowa One Call at 811 or 800.292.8989 a minimum of two days (excluding Saturday, Sunday and legal holidays) before starting to dig or excavate to schedule utility locates and markings of underground utility services.